 Common Chinese Visa Questions:

-Does a United States Citizen require visa to China (mainland)?
+Does a United States Citizen require a visa to China (mainland)?

 Yes!
-All U.S. citizen are required to have a Chinese visa.
+All U.S. citizen is required to have a Chinese visa.

 Where should I apply for a Chinese visa?